 - 6. Submit official college transcript(s) indicating completion of prerequisite courses before the August decision date. - 7.
 Acceptance into the radiography program is limited.
 Applicants will be ranked and selected based on the following criteria: - a.
 Completion of all prerequisite course requirements by published deadlines. - b.
 Cumulative GPA in BIOL 2404, ENGL 1301, PSYC 2301, MATH 1314 or MATH 1332; RADR 1201, RADR 1203.
 Calculation of the GPA is accomplished after the end of the second Summer Session each year with students ranked in descending numerical order.
 In case of GPA tie(s), the following items will be used for final selection: students with higher grades in MATH 1314 or MATH 1332; BIOL 2404, RADR 1201 AND RADR 1203 will receive greater consideration.
-Return to Table of Contents or Return to Academic Schools

 - c.
 "Conditional" program admission is based on the cumulative GPA in the prerequisite courses and the individual interview.
-The Radiography program currently accepts 20-23 students per year. - 8.
+The Radiography program currently accepts 20-23 students per vear. - 8.
 Applicants will be notified of "conditional" admission decisions by letter prior to Fall registration. - 9.
 Upon "conditional" acceptance into the program, a random drug screen and background check will be done at the student's expense. - 10.
 The drug screen and background check must be negative/successful to receive "full" acceptance into the program.